 FEMA is largely an enabling statute to protect Canadian interests against foreign courts and governments wishing to apply their laws extraterritorially in Canada by authorizing the attorney general to make orders relating to measures of foreign states or foreign tribunals affecting international trade or commerce.
 The attorney general has issued such an order with respect to extraterritorial measures of the U.S. that adversely affect trade or commerce between Canada and Cuba.
-The order was originally issued in retaliation for certain amendments to the U.S. Cuban Assets Control Regulations and was further amended in retaliation for the enactment of the U.S. Cuban Liberty and Democratic Solidarity (LIBERTAD) Act, both of which aim to prohibit the activities of U.S. companies) with Cuba.
+The order was originally issued in retaliation for certain amendments to the U.S. Cuban Assets Control Regulations and was further amended in retaliation for the enactment of the U.S. Cuban Liberty and Democratic Solidarity (LIBERTAD) Act, both of which aim to prohibit the activities of U.S.-controlled entities domiciled outside the U.S. (e.g., Canadian subsidiaries of U.S. companies) with Cuba.

 The FEMA order imposes two main obligations on Canadian corporations.
 First, it requires Canadian corporations (and their directors and officers) to give notice to the Attorney General of any directive or other communication relating to an extraterritorial measure of the U.S. in respect of any trade or commerce between Canada and Cuba that the Canadian corporation has received from a person who is in a position to direct or influence the policies of the Canadian corporation in Canada.
-Second, the FEMA order prohibits any Canadian corporation from complying with any such measure of the U.S. or with any directive or other communication relating to such a measure that the Canadian corporation has received from a person who is in a position to direct or influence the policies of the Canadian corporation from complying the that the Canadian corporation has received from a person who is in a position to direct or influence the policies of the Canadian corporation in Canada.
+Second, the FEMA order prohibits any Canadian corporation from complying with any such measure of the U.S. or with any directive or other communication relating to such a measure that the Canadian corporation has received from a person who is in a position to direct or influence the policies of the Canadian corporation in Canada.